Antichains for Concurrent Parameterized Games: Introduction

-\paragraph*{Concurrent parameterized games} Concurrent parameterized games~\cite{BertrandBM19} are one of the few examples of game frameworks in the parameterized verification landscape.
+\paragraph{Concurrent parameterized games.} Concurrent parameterized games~\cite{BertrandBM19} are one of the few examples of game frameworks in the parameterized verification landscape.
 They generalize concurrent 2-player games to an arbitrary number of players.
 More precisely, the arena of a concurrent parameterized game represents infinitely many games, each played with a fixed number of players.
 A distinguished player, Eve, aims at achieving her objective not knowing \emph{a priori} how many opponents she has.
-Solving such games amounts to determining whether Eve has winning strategy whatever the number of her opponents and their respective strategies.
-When Eve wants to achieve a reachability objective, deciding whether she has a winning strategy, independently on the number of her opponents, is a \PSPACE-complete problem~\cite{BertrandBM19}.
-Since Eve's opponents can collide, the resolution of concurrent parameterized games with reachability objectives reduces to the resolution of a two-player game, called the \emph{knowledge game}, where vertices not only store the original game vertex but also the knowledge Eve has on the number of her opponents.
-Her adversary in that 2-player game represents the coalition of her arbitrary many opponents in the parameterized game.
-In the worst-case, the set of possible knowledges--and hence the size of the knowledge game--can be exponential in the size of the concurrent parameterized game.
-The \PSPACE algorithm proposed in~\cite{BertrandBM19} performs an on-the-fly DFS exploration of the knowledge game.
+Solving such games amounts to determining whether Eve has a winning strategy whatever the number of her opponents and their respective strategies.
+When Eve wants to achieve a reachability objective, deciding whether she has a winning strategy, independently of the number of her opponents, is a \PSPACE-complete problem~\cite{BertrandBM19}.
+Since Eve's opponents can collude, the resolution of concurrent parameterized games with reachability objectives reduces to the resolution of a two-player game, called the \emph{knowledge game}, where vertices not only store the original game vertex but also the knowledge Eve has on the number of her opponents.
+Her adversary in that 2-player game represents the coalition of her arbitrarily many opponents in the parameterized game.
+In the worst-case, the set of possible knowledges --- and hence the size of the knowledge game --- can be exponential in the size of the concurrent parameterized game.
+The DFS algorithm proposed in~\cite{BertrandBM19} performs an on-the-fly DFS exploration of the knowledge game.

-\paragraph*{Contributions} In this paper, we exploit a monotonicity property of the knowledge game: if Eve wins from a given knowledge set, she also wins from any finer knowledge set.
-Building on this observation and the natural partial order on sets of naturals (representing possible number of opponents), we propose two new algorithms for checking the existence of a winning strategy for Eve, based on antichains.
+\paragraph{Contributions.} We exploit a monotonicity property of the knowledge game: if Eve wins from a given knowledge set, she also wins from any finer knowledge set.
+Building on this observation and the natural partial order on sets of natural numbers (representing possible number of opponents), we propose two new algorithms for checking the existence of a winning strategy for Eve, based on antichains.